Every time I meet someone who’s a small business owner, I want to learn about their business and what they’re doing in their online marketing.

 - Forwarding and email sharing

-Email measurement is often a step that is missed by small businesses, but no less important.
+Email measurement is often a step that is missed in small business online marketing, but no less important.

 You won’t know where you can improve if you’re not paying attention to the stats.